icy/-muzik/the-long-shorts-band/README.md

+## notes, 2022.12.23

+I ordered an e-drum kit then gave it up.
+My room is too small.
+To be a bit poorer I would have to be a lot richer.

+Why?
+The answer is... why not?

 ## notes, 2022.12.07

 On Nov 24th I found that my youtube channel had a short name: https://youtube.com/@thelongshortsband.
 That's just pretty awesome.